FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Drivers Compiler.markdown

     These steps are described in more detail in *"Key points of operation"* and *"Detailed points of operation"*.

-    * **ILScanner** - This class is static and used to perform actions.
+    * **ILScanner** - This class is static and used to perform processing.
 Specifically it handles the following tasks:
         * Loading the target architecture library
         * Generating ASM Blocks for the following:
             * Static fields